Microsoft Publisher Overview

 What is Microsoft Publisher?

-What are some key features of Microsoft Publisher?
+What are the key control panels in Microsoft Publisher?